maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

     .. versionadded:: 2.8

+``s*`` (string) [const char \*]
+    Like ``s``, but if the argument is *NULL*, do not output any value.
+    This format can only be used inside an object or an array.
+If used inside an object, the corresponding key is additionally suppressed when the value is omitted.
+See below for an example.

+    .. versionadded:: 2.11

 ``s#`` (string) [const char \*, int]
     Convert a UTF-8 buffer of a given length to a JSON string.